jshiv/root/README.md

 # root

-root is a template folder structure for organizing workflows
+root is a template folder structure for organizing work-flows

 ###Folders structure
   - repos
   - projects
-  - plaground
+  - playground
   - docs

+###repos

-repos is dedicated to maintaining source code and reposotories such as this one.
+repos is dedicated to maintaining source code and repositories such as this one.
 >The folder includes sample python package which can be used as a template for developing your own packages.
 This repo can be setup from the command line via:
 ```
 cd ~